IDAES/idaes-gtep/docs/source/modeling.rst

     with their designated statuses.
 During this stage, we also introduce cost and operational constraints that are contingent upon the commitment decisions and the outcomes of the dispatch stage.
-Table 3 provides a detailed overview of these components in the stage model formulation.
+Table 2 provides a detailed overview of the components in the commitment stage of the model formulation.

     Figure 3 illustrates the various components utilized in this stage, highlighting the terms that connect to the dispatch